-- Current UGA students who are already pursuing a bachelor’s degree can apply for our AB/MA degree through the Double Dawgs program.
+- Current UGA students who are already pursuing a bachelor’s degree may be eligible to apply for our AB/MA degree through the Double Dawgs program.

-Your first point of contact for the AB/MA program should be the Academic Advisor for Economics.
+- Your first point of contact for the AB/MA program should be the Academic Advisor for Economics.
 You can email them here.

-The PhD Program
+The UGA PhD Program in Economics

-We offer a competitive funding package and generally only admit students that we can support on an assistantship.
+- We offer a competitive funding package and generally only admit students that we can support on an assistantship.
 The standard assistantship package is renewable for five years and provides a stipend and tuition waiver.

-All applicants are automatically considered for both admissions and funding simultaneously.
+- All applicants are automatically considered for both admissions and funding simultaneously.

-There is no need to make contact with current faculty or to find a faculty mentor prior to applying.
+- There is no need to make contact with current faculty or to find a faculty mentor prior to applying.

-The GRE is required to be considered for admission.
+- The GRE is required to be considered for admission.
 There are no waivers of this requirement.

-There is no official GRE score cutoff for admission to the PhD program at UGA.
+- There is no official GRE score cutoff for admission to the PhD program at UGA.
 However, competitive applicants generally have a score above the 95th percentile on the quantitative portion.

-Unfortunately, we cannot waive application fees.
+- Unfortunately, we cannot waive application fees.

-You can submit unofficial test scores and transcripts for us to consider during admissions review.
+- You can submit unofficial test scores and transcripts for us to consider during admissions review.
 You need only submit official versions once we decide to offer admission.